 In December 2019, when the Trump Administration nominated Katharine MacGregor to be U.S. Deputy Secretary of the Interior, Rubio placed a hold on her nomination until he was able to ensure the agency would not move forward with plans to expand offshore drilling in Florida.

 Rubio’s strong advocacy to prevent offshore oil and gas drilling achieved a major victory in September 2020 when President Trump announced that the moratorium on oil and gas drilling off the coasts of Florida, which would have expired in 2022, would be extended to 2032.
-Rubio worked closely with the Administration to secure the continuation of the moratorium, and he continues to work alongside the Administration and his colleagues in Congress to secure a permanent legislative solution to ensure that Florida’s coasts remain free of the threat from offshore oil and gas drilling.
+Rubio worked closely with the Trump Administration to secure the continuation of the moratorium, and he continues to work tirelessly in Congress to secure a legislative solution, like his American Shores Protection Act, to ensure that Florida’s coasts remain free of the threat from offshore oil and gas drilling.

-Senator Rubio cherishes the strong bond uniting the State of Florida and our fellow citizens in Puerto Rico.
-Having a strong working relationship with Congresswoman Jenniffer González-Colón, Rubio is a strong voice for Puerto Ricans in the U.S. Senate.
+Senator Rubio cherishes the historic bond uniting the State of Florida and our fellow citizens in Puerto Rico.
+Having a great working relationship with Congresswoman Jenniffer González-Colón, Rubio is a strong voice for Puerto Ricans in the U.S. Senate.
 During his tenure, Rubio has advanced and co-led multiple legislative initiatives in support of the island.

-As a supporter of Puerto Rico’s admission into the union, Rubio has reiterated his commitment to advancing the strategy and economic reforms to help promote Puerto Rico’s statehood.
+As a staunch supporter of Puerto Rico’s admission into the union as the 51st state, Rubio has reiterated his commitment to advancing the strategy and economic reforms to help promote Puerto Rico’s statehood.
 Important fiscal provisions, such as the Puerto Rico Economic Empowerment Act of 2018, which Rubio introduced with former Senator Orrin Hatch (R-UT), sought to implement recommendations by the Congressional Task Force on Economic Growth in Puerto Rico and to help alleviate the tax burden for Puerto Ricans who were rebuilding their lives in the aftermath of Hurricane Maria.